 The loan amount is set by the lender based on their internal model and considers, among other things, the value of transactions in the past months.
 Each loan has a two percent per month interest charge, which is about the standard rate charged in NBFC lending to risky borrowers in India and is in the range of interest rates charged by fintech lenders in the consumer credit market in the US and the UK (Cornelli et al., 2020).
 Most loans have a suggested tenure of 90 days.
 The lender introduced 180-day suggested tenure loans from August 2018 on.
-The lender decided which tenure to suggest to which borrower.
-Our data indicate that most 90-day loans to the first time borrowers while most 180-day loans went to repeat borrowers, after the introduction of the latter.
-The tenures were only suggested as the loans were sales linked, and there was no penalty for late payment or for carrying forward the loan beyond its suggested due date.16
+While majority of the loans were 90-day suggested tenure, our data indicate that after the introduction of the 180-day tenure loans, the lender suggested the latter mostly to repeat borrowers.
+The tenures were only suggested as the loan repayment was sales linked, and there was no penalty for late payment or for carrying forward the loan beyond its suggested due date.
+19